h4ck4life/chedex_react/README.md

 A simple web application for offline full-text search from chedet.cc blog posts.

-Full raw text based of the original blog content is available in json format for free personal use.
+Raw text based of the original blog content is available in json format for free personal use.

 ## Contact